İzmir Ekonomi Üniversitesi

 Assistant(s) -

-• calculate heating and cooling loads.
+3calculate heating and cooling loads.1.6x

-• choose air conditioning system equipment.
+4choose air conditioning system equipment.3.1x

 Course Category